 Perth's oldest building, the Old Court House constructed in 1836, houses the Francis Burt Law Education Center Museum.
 Items on display relate to the history and development of law in Western Australia.
 A variety of objects dating from 1616, form the collection and some are even available for research purposes.
 Items include books, journals, photographs, legal regalia, personal effects, embossing presses, furniture, firearms and items of evidence.
 The main courtroom is as it was during the 1800s.

-FORM Gallery is located in the Kings Street Arts Center.
-Comprising a gallery and retail outlet, the center specializes in contemporary craft created by some of the leading craftspeople in Western Australia.
-It offers a wide range of reasonably priced and beautifully crafted gifts and souvenirs suitable for all ages.
-The selection of crafts includes ceramics, glass, jewelery, textiles and fiber pieces, metal craft, woodwork, cards and paper.
+FORM Gallery is located in the Kings Street Arts Center and specializes in contemporary art created by some of the leading artists in Western Australia.
+The gallery offers a wide range of reasonably priced and beautifully contemporary pieces, including ceramics, glass, jewelery, textiles and fiber pieces, metal craft, woodwork, cards and paper.

 The Greenhill Gallery offers a sparse and unadorned space to view art.
 Content to let the works speak for themselves, it appears to be a gamble that pays off.
 The gallery consists of two levels with wooden floorboards and a subtle low-lit basement level.
 A range of prominent contemporary artists feature at Greenhill.
 The work tends to reflect the traditional end of contemporary, but selected exhibitors always shine here.
 Greenhill also regularly exhibits the work of emerging artists.The gallery welcomes browsing.
 Call ahead for more details.